RT-LOC/docs/docs/hardware/hw_interface_can.md

 Make sure to wire the cables correctly according to the following diagram:
 TODO

-## RTLS Manager
+## RTManager
 Now let's get the boards fully up-and-running.
 We need to configure the listener and the anchors.

 ### Listener
 First we will make sure the listener is properly initiated.
-Connect the listener to the same LAN as your Windows PC that is running RTLS Manager.
+Connect the listener to the same LAN as your Windows PC that is running RTManager.
 Go the the screen `Config` in which you will see the Listener Module (if the ethernet part is OK).
 All the connected listeners are listed here.
 It will show you to which IP address it is sending its data (this can be unicast, multicast or broadcast), together with the port.
 Make sure you see the IP-address of your PC in the column SendTo, and the IP-address of the listener is colored green.

 ### Anchor(s)
 First we will setup a wired anchor.
 This anchor is able to communicate with the PC over ethernet.
 (For convenience, don't use the anchor that will be connected to the CANbus here.
 Use it for the non-wired anchor).
-Connect one anchor to the same LAN as your Windows PC that is running RTLS Manager.
+Connect one anchor to the same LAN as your Windows PC that is running RTManager.

 In the `Config` screen, you should see the wired anchor appear in the Anchor list.
 It should have an IP address in a green box.
 If this is the case, and no data is coming in yet, press `NEW Config`.